pysco68/Pysco68.Owin.Authentication.Ntlm/README.md

 ## Kudos

-Big thanks to Nancy.Authentication.Ntlm (https://github.com/toolchain/Nancy.Authentication.Ntlm) for their implementation of Ntlm for Nancy.
+Big thanks to Alexey Shytikov (@shytikov) and his Nancy.Authentication.Ntlm (https://github.com/toolchain/Nancy.Authentication.Ntlm) implementation of Ntlm for Nancy.
 It was a huge help!

 ## Help / Contribution